Transforma logo

 Key vendors for Bike & Scooter Sharing

-The key vendors section lists some of the main providers of products and services related to the market such as Bird, Bolt, JUMP, Lime, Lyft, Capital Bikeshare, DiDi, and Tier Mobility.
+The key vendors section lists some of the main providers of products and services related to the market such as Bird, Bolt, Cooltra, Lime, Lyft, Capital Bikeshare, DiDi, and Tier Mobility.
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 Market forecasts for Bike & Scooter Sharing